RadLikeWhoa/Countable/README.md

 # Countable

 Countable is a JavaScript function to add **live paragraph-, word- and character-counting** to an HTML element.
-It is most suitable on an `input` or `textarea` element.
 Countable does not rely on any libraries and is very small in size.

 ## Usage